elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-charges-and-masses-of-protons-neutrons-and-electrons.md

 url: /learn/chemistry/questions/what-are-the-charges-and-masses-of-protons-neutrons-and-electrons
 score: -1.0
 related_article1:
-    id: 167568
+    id: 167565
-    title: How do hydrogen bonds contribute to the properties of functional groups?
+    title: >-
+        Describe the unique characteristics of carbon that make it essential for macromolecules.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydrogen-bonds-contribute-to-the-properties-of-functional-groups
+    url: /learn/chemistry/questions/describe-the-unique-characteristics-of-carbon-that-make-it-essential-for-macromolecules
 related_article2:
-    id: 167569
+    id: 167560
-    title: What role does carbon play in the structure of proteins, carbohydrates, lipids, and nucleic acids?
+    title: >-
+        How do isotopes differ from each other in terms of neutrons?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-does-carbon-play-in-the-structure-of-proteins-carbohydrates-lipids-and-nucleic-acids
+    url: /learn/chemistry/questions/how-do-isotopes-differ-from-each-other-in-terms-of-neutrons
 related_article3:
-    id: 167569
+    id: 167558
-    title: What role does carbon play in the structure of proteins, carbohydrates, lipids, and nucleic acids?
+    title: >-
+        List the common elements found in living organisms and compare them with those in the non-living world.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-does-carbon-play-in-the-structure-of-proteins-carbohydrates-lipids-and-nucleic-acids
+    url: /learn/chemistry/questions/list-the-common-elements-found-in-living-organisms-and-compare-them-with-those-in-the-nonliving-world
 related_article4:
-    id: 167570
+    id: 167557
-    title: How do valence electrons influence chemical reactions in biological molecules?
+    title: >-
+        What is the definition of matter and how does it differ from elements?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-valence-electrons-influence-chemical-reactions-in-biological-molecules
+    url: /learn/chemistry/questions/what-is-the-definition-of-matter-and-how-does-it-differ-from-elements
 related_article5:
-    id: 167560
+    id: 167566
-    title: How do isotopes differ from each other in terms of neutrons?
+    title: >-
+        What are the different structures carbon can form and why are they important?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-isotopes-differ-from-each-other-in-terms-of-neutrons
+    url: /learn/chemistry/questions/what-are-the-different-structures-carbon-can-form-and-why-are-they-important
 ---

 &nbsp;